open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

       }
     }

 ##### Figure 25.
-A typical yieldFloor event
+A typical univite event

 ## Chapter 2.
 Minimal Behaviors

-#### 2.1 Minimal Assistant Behaviors
+#### 2.1 Minimal Servicing Assistant Behaviors (on Receipt of Events)

+!!
+This section is informative not normative !!

 OVON-compliant dialog assistants must support all event types in order to be considered fully compliant.
-This section documents the minimal behavior expected from an OVON-compliant dialog assistant.
+This section documents the minimal behavior expected from an OVON-compliant dialog assistant if the agent.

+If any events contain a _to_ that is not addressed to the agent, then ignore the event.

+If the _to_ section is addressed to the agent (or is absent) then the following minimal behaviours are recommended when receiving the following events.

 * utterance events - spoken or written natural language
   * _utterance_  -  Answer the speaker with an utterance in return.